-Almost 20% of Brisbane residents have a pool, yet not enough people will get a pool inspection
+Almost 20% of Brisbane residents have a pool, many of these people will get a pool inspection.

-If you are looking at buying a house with a pool in Brisbane, it is a great idea to get some advice from a pool professional.
+If you are looking at buying a house with a pool in Queensland, it is a great idea to get some advice from a pool professional.

 Like a pre-purchase building inspection, a pre-purchase pool inspection can save you from costly repairs that you might miss when looking at the property.

 In addition, all residential pools must comply with state government regulations by having a pool safety certificate and be registered on the Government’s pool safety register.

 Having an unregistered pool is both dangerous and can result in a fine of $235.60-$2356 to the owner.